loccus-ai/examples/README.md

 # Example List
 The following examples are available:
 - Batch Testing: Python script for easily making authenticity verifications for all audios in a folder.
+- Monthly Usage: Python script for easily checking the minutes of audio verified by an organization in the current month.

 # Service Status
 |Monitor|Status|